AndrewMBarnett/ReEnroll/README.md

 ### Considerations

 If you do not have a Jamf managed local administrator account set, this script won't be able to create a new local admin account for the device.
-If you only setup a local administrator       account using preStage Enrollment, unfortunately this won't be able to fix that.
+If you only setup a local administrator       account using PreStage Enrollment, unfortunately this won't be able to fix that.

 If you do decide to create a Jamf managed local administrator account, make sure you do not make the PreStage Enrollment administrator account the same username.